Esri/public-transit-tools/better-bus-buffers/UsersGuide.md

   - A large number of input points will take longer to process.
   - Performing the "MaxWaitTime" calculation for a large number of input points will take longer to process.
   - The tool will run slower if you are writing to and from a network drive.
 * **I got a warning message saying I had non-overlapping date ranges**: This is because of the way your GTFS data has constructed its calendar.txt file, or because your GTFS datasets (if you have multiple datasets) do not cover the same date ranges.
-See the explanation of this problem in the *Preprocess GTFS* section.
+See the explanation of this problem in the [*Preprocess GTFS* section](#PreprocessGTFS).

-##Running *Count Trips at Stops*
+##<a name="CountTripsAtStops"></a>Running *Count Trips at Stops*

 ###What this tool does
 The *Count Trips at Stops* tool counts the number of transit trips that visit the stops in your network during a time window.
 The output is a feature class of your GTFS stops with fields indicating the number of transit trips that visit those stops.
 You can use the symbology settings of the resulting feature class to highlight the frequency of service for stops in your network.